 Male breast enlargement usually happens in both male breasts, but some patients can have asymmetric breasts.
-A patient with gynecomastia may feel a disk-like mound of tissue in the breast that isn’t as hard as a cancer tumor in a self-exam.
+A patient with gynecomastia may feel a disk-like mound of tissue in the breast that isn’t as hard as a breast cancer tumor in a self-exam.
 It’s located under the nipple area.

-However, if a palpable mass in the male breast is unilateral, fixed, rigid, and peripheral to the nipple with enlarged lymph nodes and nipple discharge, cancer could be the culprit.
+However, if a palpable mass in the male breast is unilateral, fixed, rigid, and peripheral to the nipple with enlarged lymph nodes and nipple discharge, male breast cancer could be the culprit.
 You should have your breasts examined by a doctor and possibly have an MRI or mammogram.

 When a patient goes to a surgeon and expresses dissatisfaction about enlarged male breasts, the surgeon will assess what kind of tissue is causing enlargement.
 Surgery to take out the tissue usually involves liposuction of the excess fat.

 Gynecomastia is more than a fat problem.
 Your surgeon may remove extra glandular breast tissue via an incision around the nipple.
 Your plastic surgeon also must do a complete physical examination of the breasts to confirm the condition and rule out breast cancer.

 To prepare for this surgery, you should stop taking any prescription or over-the-counter drugs that boost the chances of bleeding.
 Also, please stop smoking for several weeks before the operation, and eat a healthy diet to encourage proper gynecomastia recovery and healing.

 Most plastic surgeons do this procedure under general anesthesia, but it’s possible to do it with oral sedation and local anesthesia.
 Your surgeon may put in drains after the procedure to reduce the chances of fluid buildup.